ntreeinc/apex-source-control/README.md

 ## Setup
 #### Required files and environment variables
 For these scripts to work you need the APEXExport.class and APEXExportSplitter.class which come with [APEX] (http://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html) as well as [ojdbc6.jar] (http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html) which comes with Oracle database.
-Note: you don't need to have oracle or apex installed locally, you just need the aforementioned files and a particular dir structure.
+Note: you don't need to have oracle or apex installed locally, you just need the aforementioned files and a particular directory structure.

 If you've extracted APEX then you need to set the APEX_HOME variable using: